fluent/fluent-bit-docs/pipeline/inputs/network-io-metrics.md

 The **netif** input plugin gathers network traffic information of the running system every certain interval of time, and reports them.

-The Network I/O Metrics plugin creates metrics that are log-based \(I.e. JSON payload\).
-If you are looking for Prometheus-based metrics please see the Node Exporter Metrics input plugin.
+The Network I/O Metrics plugin creates metrics that are log-based, such as JSON payload.
+For Prometheus-based metrics, see the Node Exporter Metrics input plugin.

 ## Configuration Parameters